charmplusplus/charm/doc/charm++/manual.rst

 retains control until the parallel execution environment is initialized and ready for executing user code.
 Hence, the user program must not define a *main()* function.
-Control enters the user code via the mainchare of the mainmodule.
+Control enters the user code via the *mainchare* of the *mainmodule*.
 This will be discussed in further detail in :numref:`mainchare`.

 Using the facilities described thus far, the parallel interface